caioau/caioau-personal/website/slides/TorLHC2019.md

 ### Configuring for traffic quota:

-It this example we are configuring for a provider that allows 2TB/month for Download + upload (some provider on charge for upload).
+It this example we are configuring for a provider that allows 2TB/month for Download + upload (some provider only charge for upload).

 If we have 2TB for both directions, we have 1TB per direction.